-Learn more about the celebrities who proudly came out and shared that they identify as a member of the LGBTQIA+ community!
+As pride month gets underway starting today, June 1, learn more about some of the celebrities who proudly came out and shared that they identify as a member of the LGBTQIA+ community!

 For any member of the LGBTQIA+ community, coming out and living their most authentic, truthful life is a huge moment.
 There’s always intense pressure and scrutiny, not to mention nerves and anxieties about how family, friends, and the world will see them.
-Some celebrities have undergone this life moment in the public eye, and we’re taking a look at those stars who proudly came out in 2021.
+Today, June 1, marks the start of Pride Month, which celebrates and embraces members of the LGBTQIA+ community and their long fight for equality.
+The month of June was chosen, as it also coincides with the same month that the 1969 Stonewall Riots occurred.
+Some celebrities have undergone the life-changing moment of disclosing their identity to the world in the public eye, especially this year!
+To kick off Pride Month, we’re taking a look at those stars who proudly came out in 2021.

-While Demi Lovato became more transparent about her sexuality in 2020, the singer, 28, shared with her dedicated fans how she intended to live her truth in 2021.
+While Demi Lovato became more transparent about their sexuality in 2020, the singer, 28, shared with their dedicated fans how they intended to live their truth in 2021.
 “When I started getting older, I started realizing how queer I really am,” Demi told Glamour for the magazine’s May 2021 issue.
 “This past year, I was engaged to a man, and when it didn’t work, I was like, ‘This is a huge sign.’
 I thought I was going to spend my life with someone.
-Now that I wasn’t going to, I felt this sense of relief that I could live my truth,” she continued, referencing her failed engagement to Max Ehrich.
+Now that I wasn’t going to, I felt this sense of relief that I could live my truth,” they continued, referencing their failed engagement to Max Ehrich.

-In late March, while chatting with Joe Rogan during the March 27 episode of his podcast, The Joe Rogan Experience, Demi shared that she identifies as pansexual, meaning that her attraction is not solely based on someone’s biological sex, gender, or gender identity.
-“I’m so fluid now, and a part of the reason why I am so fluid is because I was super closeted off,” she shared.
+In late March, while chatting with Joe Rogan during the March 27 episode of his podcast, The Joe Rogan Experience, Demi shared that they identify as pansexual, meaning that their attraction is not solely based on someone’s biological sex, gender, or gender identity.
+“I’m so fluid now, and a part of the reason why I am so fluid is because I was super closeted off,” they shared.
 “I’m part of the alphabet mafia and proud.”

 JoJo Siwa, beloved by so many young fans, proudly came out in January 2021.
 The performer, 17, took to Twitter on January 22 and shared a photo of herself wearing a T-shirt that read, “Best.
 Gay.
 Cousin.
 Ever.”
 JoJo received so much love and support from famous friends and fans alike.
 Roughly one week later, JoJo revealed during her February 3 appearance on The Tonight Show Starring Jimmy Fallon that she is in a relationship.